top of page

 Some of the main causes of Eustachian Tube Dysfunction are:

-• Inflammation of the sinuses i.e. sinusitis
+• Sinusitis Inflammation of the sinuses can obstruct the tube’s normal functioning.

-Chronic Eustachian Tube Dysfunction symptoms and treatment options
+Chronic Eustachian Tube Dysfunction Symptoms and Treatment Options

 Eustachian tube dysfunction (ETD) assessment at Family Hearing Centre